ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Note that this implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.

+## Request URI Type Integrity

+It is common in deployment the entity terminating TLS for HTTPS to be different from the entity operating the logical HTTPS server, with a "request routing" layer in the middle.
+For example, an ACME CA might have a content delivery network terminate TLS connections from clients so that it can inspect client requests for denial-of-service protection.

+These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URI and headers.
+ACME uses JWS to provides a limited integrity mechanism, which protects against an intermediary changing the request URI to anothe ACME URI of a different type.
+(It does not protect against changing between URIs of the same type, e.g., from one authorization URI to another).

 An ACME request carries a JSON dictionary that provides the details of the client's request to the server.
-In order to avoid attacks that might arise from sending a request object to a resource of the wrong type, each request object MUST have a "resource" field that indicates what type of resource the request is addressed to, as defined in the below table:
+Each request object MUST have a "resource" field that indicates what type of resource the request is addressed to, as defined in the below table:

 | Resource type        | "resource" value |
 |:---------------------|:-----------------|